top of page

 This research area will be dedicated to analysing and safeguarding the power balance during and after the energy transition.
 In particular, the connections between long-term planning in the generation park and in the transport network, especially in connection with continental market coupling, will be worked out.

-If you are the successful candidate (m/f/d), your first step will be to examine the current methods of probabilistic power balance methodically and improve them structurally - especially with a view to an energy system that will be fed exclusively by renewable generation in the long term.
-You will examine the relationships between generation adequacy and transmission adequacy and propose substantial methodological improvements for merging both concepts on all time scales between long-term planning and day-ahead.
-Finally, you will theoretically develop procedural steps for securing the power balance and test them for their practical suitability using detailed simulation models of the electrical energy system.
+The first step will be to examine the current methods of probabilistic power balance methodically and improve them structurally - especially with a view to an energy system that will be fed exclusively by renewable generation in the long term.
+The relationships between generation adequacy and transmission adequacy and propose substantial methodological improvements will be examined for merging both concepts on all time scales between long-term planning and day-ahead.
+Finally, procedural steps for securing the power balance will be theoretically developed and tested for their practical suitability using detailed simulation models of the electrical energy system.

 System Adequacy 2030+